 Phase 4: Packaging.
 Tailor product packaging to each market segment.
 Some segments value certain benefits more than other segments.
 Some customers want simplicity with little flexibility while others desire maximum flexibility and are willing to tolerate complexity.
 Packaging for new customers needs to be different from packaging for existing customers.
 Moreover, packaging must be different for must-have products versus nice-to-have products.
 Some competitors use all-you-can-eat plans, some use good/better/best, and others rely on product bundling.
 Failure to get product packaging right can be a major impediment to revenue growth.

 We have looked at different facets of a product strategy.
 Now it’s time for you to dive in.
-To explore emerging best practices from world-class growth leaders, download our 10th annual workbook, How to Make Your Number in 2017.
-Flip to the product strategy section on pages 108 – 151 of the PDF.
 It provides a comprehensive set of questions to validate your product strategy is on track and contains exercises designed to bring the operating plan for the product department into strategic alignment with corporate, marketing, and sales functions.
 To request a workshop with an expert simply sign up for a MySBI account and check the box in your preferences to request a workshop.

 Make Your Number in 2017 - Special Strategic Planning Issue

 Discover how to streamline your Product Strategy and couple it with your Revenue Growth Methodology in order to focus your growth efforts using our 10th annual workbook.